gb103/ContPlayer/README.md

 ```

-To use ui part as well :
+To use the ui part :
 ```
 implementation project(':library-ui')